Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: Preliminaries

 \subsection{Large Language Model}

 We use LLMs as a zero-shot learner for time series forecasting by treating numerical values as text sequences.
+In this paper, we investigate three close source LLMs, including GPT-3.5-turbo, GPT-4-turbo, and Gemini-1.0-Pro, and one open-source LLMs, i.e., llama-2-13B.
 The success of LLMs in time series forecasting can significantly depend on correct pre-processing and handling of the data \cite{gruver2023large}.
-We followed their approach and this process involves a few crucial steps.
+We followed the pre-processing approach of Gruver \cite{gruver2023large} and this process involves the following few steps.

-In the pre-processing phase for time series forecasting with LLMs, numerical values are transformed into strings, a crucial step that significantly influences the model's comprehension and data processing.
+\textbf{Input Pre-processing.}\, In this phase of time series forecasting with LLMs, we perform two pre-processing steps.
+First, numerical values are transformed into strings, a crucial step that significantly influences the model's comprehension and data processing.
 For instance, a series like 0.123, 1.23, 12.3, 123.0 is reformatted to "1 2, 1 2 3, 1 2 3 0, 1 2 3 0 0", introducing spaces between digits and commas to delineate time steps, while decimal points are omitted to save token space.
-Tokenization is equally pivotal, shaping the model's pattern recognition capabilities.
-Unlike traditional methods like byte-pair encoding (BPE) \cite{huggingface_nlp_course_2023}, which may disrupt numerical coherence, spacing digits ensures individual tokenization, enhancing pattern discernment.

-Moreover, rescaling is employed to efficiently utilize tokens and manage large inputs by adjusting values so a specific percentile aligns to 1, facilitating the model's exposure to varying digit counts and supporting the generation of larger values, a testament to the nuanced yet critical nature of data preparation in leveraging LLMs for time series analysis.
+Second, tokenization is equally important, shaping the model's pattern recognition capabilities.
+Unlike traditional methods such as byte-pair encoding (BPE) \cite{huggingface_nlp_course_2023}, which can disrupt numerical coherence, we use spacing digits which ensures individual tokenization, enhancing pattern discernment.
+Third, rescaling is employed to efficiently utilize tokens and manage large inputs by adjusting values so that a specific percentile aligns to 1.
+This facilitates the model's exposure to varying digit counts and supports the generation of larger values, a testament to the nuanced yet critical nature of data preparation in leveraging LLMs for time series analysis.